Car Insurance and Vehicle Registration: Requirements by State

 Can you register a car without insurance?

 In practice, no — every U.S. state requires proof of liability insurance or an approved financial alternative before your DMV will process your registration.
 A handful of states like Tennessee, Washington, and New Hampshire allow alternatives such as cash bonds or certificates of deposit.
 However, even in those states, you're still legally required to carry insurance to drive the vehicle on public roads.
-Enforcement has only gotten stricter, with more states adopting real-time electronic verification in 2025–2026.
+Enforcement has only gotten stricter, with 19 states now using electronic or real-time insurance verification as of May 2026.

 What proof of insurance do I need for DMV registration?

 Most DMVs accept a physical insurance card, a digital insurance card on your smartphone, or a printed declarations page from your insurer.
 The document must show the policy number, coverage dates, insured vehicle (VIN or description), and the insured's name.
-Many states now verify insurance electronically, querying insurer databases directly by VIN.
+Many states now verify insurance electronically, querying insurer databases directly by VIN — digital proof is now accepted in all 50 states plus D.C.
 It's still smart to bring your insurance card as a backup in case of system delays.
-Learn more in our guide on digital proof of car insurance.

 How long can my insurance lapse before my registration is suspended?

 This varies by state, but insurers are typically required to notify the DMV electronically upon cancellation — often within a few days after the grace period expires.
 Most insurers offer a 10- to 20-day grace period for late payments before officially reporting a lapse.
 Many states then allow an additional 10 to 30 days before formally suspending your registration.
 In states with real-time electronic verification, the gap between lapse detection and suspension notice can be very short.
-Acting quickly to reinstate coverage is always the best move.
+Acting quickly to reinstate coverage is always the best move — see our full guide on avoiding car insurance coverage gaps for more detail.

 Does an SR-22 restore my vehicle registration?

 An SR-22 is one of the requirements to reinstate a suspended registration or license, but it's typically not the only one.
 You'll also need to pay reinstatement fees (which can range from $100 to $750 depending on the state), resolve any outstanding fines, and provide proof of current insurance.
 Once all conditions are met and the SR-22 is on file, the DMV will process your reinstatement.
-Keep in mind that any lapse during the required SR-22 filing period restarts the clock — and some states like Ohio have recently shortened their required filing periods for first-time offenses.
+Keep in mind that any lapse during the required SR-22 filing period restarts the clock — and states like Oregon have recently shortened their required filing periods for uninsured driving offenses to just one year.

 What happens if I'm caught driving with a suspended registration?